KipoDipo/PNG-Splitter/README.md

 ## Limitations

+- File names are always numbered from 0 to N, with no way to add a prefix or a suffix string.
+Will most likely get implemented very soon.
 - Currently, splitting is strictly based on transparency; other criteria (e.g., color-based separation) are not yet implemented.
 - Error handling for unsupported or corrupt PNG files is minimal.

 These limitations may be addressed in future updates.